 You do have to wash the cutting board (and the knife!) that you used to cut up raw chicken.
 But that measuring cup you used to dole out a cup of rice?
 Nope!
 Ditto for that teaspoon you stuck into the sugar canister.
-Just rinse 'em under the sink and let time do its thing on the dish rack.
+Just rinse ’em under the sink and let them air dry on the dish rack.

 More ways to make dinner faster: 10 Time-Saving Secrets of Laid-Back Cooks

 Here’s how: Pour a half-cup of water into a bowl, then squeeze the juice of one lemon into a bowl and drop the lemon halves in there as well.
 Microwave the bowl for three minutes, let it stand for five minutes with the door closed, then remove the bowl and wipe the inside of your microwave clean.